quliang93/RARL/README.md

-# Enhancing Driving Safety in Adversarial Scenarios through Spatial-Temporal Risk Aware Reinforcement Learning
+# Reinforcement Learning for Autonomous Driving through Spatio-Temporal Risk Awareness in Adversarial Scenarios

-This repository contains the code for the paper **Enhancing Driving Safety in Adversarial Scenarios through Spatial-Temporal Risk Aware Reinforcement Learning**.
+This repository contains the code for the paper **Reinforcement Learning for Autonomous Driving through Spatio-Temporal Risk Awareness in Adversarial Scenarios**.

 <img src="figures/dense-dynamic-scenarios.gif">